Updated February 2023

 "Accuracy is the most important skill.
 If you want to be successful in accounting, you must always check your work thoroughly, and ensure it is accurate.
 This work takes attention to detail and a lot of focus."

-HOW MUCH DO ACCOUNTING ASSISTANTS IN TORONTO MAKE?
+HOW MUCH DO ACCOUNTING ASSISTANTS MAKE?

 LEARN MORE ABOUT BECOMING AN ACCOUNTING ASSISTANT

 If you're interested in becoming an accounting assistant, your next step is to take accounting and payroll training.
 This is a fairly quick program you can finish in under one year.

 The program is less than 12 months long and includes a guaranteed internship at a local company.
 Coursework covers the software, bookkeeping, and payroll processing skills employers want in new hires.